Building permits

 - undertake work regarding the installation, alteration, extension or repair of an on-site sewage system

-Contact your municipality if you have any questions about when a building permit may be required.
+- contact your municipality if you have any questions about when a building permit may be required.

-How you apply for a building permit
+How to apply for a building permit

-You can get an application for a building permit from either your municipality or the Ministry of Municipal Affairs and Housing’s website.
+You can get an application for a building permit from your municipality or from the Ministry of Municipal Affairs and Housing’s website.
 Note that building permit applications are submitted to your municipality, not to the provincial government.

 When you apply, you'll have to attach drawings, plans, and other documents.
 You may also have to pay a fee.